 While offering modern conveniences, it is also typical to find original characteristics left exposed and unique artistic features.

-Sources to Find Vacation Rental: Croatia
+Sources to Find a Vacation Rental in Croatia

 We usually use Airbnb to find vacation homes in Croatia, although many holiday apartments are now offered on sites like Booking.com, as well.

-Use our Tips for Finding the Best Hotels and Rentals before you start your search!
+Read our Tips for Finding the Best Hotels and Rentals before you start your search!

 #8 When To Go on a Croatian Vacation

-When you decide to go to Croatia will likely have an affect on your trip plans.
+When you decide to go to Croatia will have an affect on your trip plans.
 Summer vacations to Croatia are wildly different from winter trips.

 The top benefit of traveling in the high season is that everything is open, the days are long and the weather is very warm.
 The downside, of course, is that it is more expensive and very crowded.